yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-automation/managed-cli/managed-cli-examples/managed-cli-example-create.md

 title: Create clusters example for ybm CLI automation
 headerTitle: "ybm CLI: Create clusters"
 linkTitle: Create clusters
-description: Tutorial for using YugabyteDB Managed ybm CLI to create clusters.
+description: Tutorial for using YugabyteDB Aeon ybm CLI to create clusters.
 headcontent: Create and connect to a cluster from the command line
 menu:
   preview_yugabyte-cloud: